gisinnovationmy/QGISFMEFormConnector/README.md

 ## Support

-We have added advanced functionalities away beyond version 1.
+We've just begun and have implemented basic functionality so far.
 Our goal is to expand the range of services and introduce new features.

 We appreciate any feedback, and pull requests are welcome on **GitHub**.